 A custom pair of orthotics will last approximately 3-5 years – 5 times longer than your average off-the-shelf insole.
 At Kintec we also have a comfort guarantee, one year free adjustment period, and re-assessments for life!
 Learn more on our custom orthotics page.

-We recommend contacting your nearest Kintec store location, as it really depends on what level of bracing you require.
+We recommend contacting your nearest Kintec store location as it depends on what level of bracing you require.
 If it is off-the-shelf, any of our Fitting Experts can provide a quote to you during a walk-in visit.
-However, if you will require a custom brace you will need to book an appointment with a Brace Fitter.
-Our Fitting Experts will be able to help you with this in-store.
+However, if you will require a custom brace, please call us at 604-200-FEET (3338) to book an appointment with a Brace Fitter.

 Kintec is 100% committed to your foot health and we want you to feel confident in your decision to proceed with custom foot orthotic therapy.
 Part of our promise to you is our Comfort Guarantee.
 While it is impossible to guarantee 100% recovery from an injury or medical condition, we do guarantee that you will feel improved comfort while wearing your orthotics or we will give you your money back.